Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Mode conversion efficiency

 \section{Mode conversion efficiency}

 The mode conversion efficiency between the e-skid waveguide and the strip waveguide are also investigated.
-For the mode conversion efficiency, we use a racetrack resonator (Fig. S11a) to characterize the insertion loss efficiency \cite{han_strip-slot_2016}.
-Figure S11b shows the normalized transmission spectra for the e-skid (red) and strip (blue) waveguides.
-The resonances are slightly shifted with metamaterials due to the different propagation phase in the e-skid waveguide (see Fig. 2 in the main text), but the extinction ratios are almost similar suggesting a similar cavity loss.
-Fig. S11d and S11e are the fitted resonances for the strip and e-skid waveguides, respectively, and the intrinsic quality factors are 26,518 and 24,535, which correspond to the round-trip losses of 0.6893 dB/round and 0.7466 dB/round, respectively \cite{xiao_modeling_2007}.
+For the mode conversion efficiency, we use a racetrack resonator (Supplementary Fig.~\ref{fig:FigS_IL}) to characterize the insertion loss efficiency \cite{han_strip-slot_2016}.
+Supplementary Figure~\ref{fig:FigS_IL}c shows the normalized transmission spectra for the e-skid (red) and strip (blue) waveguides.
+The resonances are slightly shifted with metamaterials due to the different propagation phase in the e-skid waveguide (see Fig. 3 in the main text), but the extinction ratios are almost similar suggesting a similar cavity loss.
+Supplementary Figures~\ref{fig:FigS_IL}d and \ref{fig:FigS_IL}e are the fitted resonances for the strip and e-skid waveguides, respectively, and the intrinsic quality factors are 26,518 and 24,535, which correspond to the round-trip losses of 0.6893 dB/round and 0.7466 dB/round, respectively \cite{xiao_modeling_2007}.
 Since we have four interfaces for the mode conversion, a rough estimation of the mode conversion loss is about 0.0143 dB/facet, which corresponds to a mode conversion efficiency of 99.6\%.
-The mode conversion efficiencies (CEs) with other resonances are also characterized and plotted in Fig. S11c.
-This high mode conversion efficiency between the strip waveguide and the e-skid waveguide in TE-like modes indicates a low insertion loss, and suggests a high compatibility with the previously used PIC devices.
+The mode conversion efficiencies (CEs) with other resonances are also characterized and plotted in Supplementary Fig.~\ref{fig:FigS_IL}c.
+This high mode conversion efficiency between the strip waveguide and the e-skid waveguide in TE-like modes indicates a low insertion loss, and suggests a high compatibility with the previously used PIC devices. \\